-Apart from his own writing, Mark has extensive experience in editing and teaching.
+Apart from his career as an author and journalist, Mark has done extensive work in editing and teaching.

-If you would like to invite Mark to speak, please use the Contact page on this site.
+If you’re interested in asking Mark to read and edit your work, or if you would like to invite him to speak, please use the Contact page on this site.